ubilabs/react-geosuggest/README.md

 In case you want to provide your own Google Maps object, pass it in as googleMaps.
 The default is the global google maps object.

+#### useNominatim
+Type: `Boolean`
+Default: `false`

+Set to true if you prefer to use Open Street Maps Nominatim service instead of google APIs.
+Note that usage with autolookup fields is prohibited by OSM terms of serivce so a 'Search' button will be added to the component to query for suggests.
+This option also removes the google maps api page include requirement.

 #### ignoreTab
 Type: `Boolean`
 Default: `false`